gonetx/httpit/README.md

 ## Donate

-If you use and love httpit, please consider sending some Satoshi to `13nYCk48jF3kGnHmYuJMbBpUGsY6kUeHsX`.
-In case you want to be mentioned as a sponsor, let me know!
+If you use and love httpit, please consider sending some Satoshi to `3AJ3wgRP1mCxiFD8mqKkDZaCahwgDj3gSh`.

+In case you want to be mentioned as a sponsor, please let me know!

 ![Donate Bitcoin](capture/btc.jpg)